 Students are permitted a personal mobile phone.

-Juniors, First and Second Years, must hand their mobiles into the office before they go to bed.
+Juniors, 1st, and 2nd Years must hand their mobiles into the office before they go to bed.

 All mobile phones must be clearly named for easy identification and are kept at the girls’ own risk.
 The school assumes no responsibility for loss or damage to mobile phones.
 Students are only permitted to have one mobile phone.

 iPads are used as part of learning in the College and are monitored closely so students are prevented from downloading social media applications.
-Juniors, First, and Second Years must hand their iPads into the office before they go to bed.
-Third to Sixth Years are exempt from these rules but are expected to use their iPads wisely.
+Juniors, 1st, and 2nd Years must hand their iPads in to the office before they go to bed.
+3rd to 6th Years are exempt from these rules but are expected to use their iPads wisely.

 Parents and students are expected to observe and adhere to the terms and conditions, including age restrictions when downloading apps to their devices.

 Laptops, iPads and all mobile communication devices are the responsibility of students.